About

 Psychodynamic therapy asks the question that matters: Why do you keep doing the same things even when they're not working?
 It looks at the patterns underneath - the ones formed early, the defences that saved you once but trap you now, the parts you've exiled to stay acceptable.

-I understand the particular exhaustion of performing connection while starving for it.
-I know what it's like to be praised for qualities that aren't even real - for being "so understanding" when you're actually just terrified of conflict, "so selfless" when you're really just scared of being seen as needy.
-I know what it feels like to live with the gap between who you are and who you think you're supposed to be.
+I understand the particular exhaustion of performing connection whilst starving for it.
+I know what it's like to be praised for qualities that aren't even real - for being "so understanding" when you're actually terrified of conflict, "so selfless" when you're really just scared of being seen as needy.
+That understanding comes from lived experience, not just clinical training.

 I'm in my own psychoanalytic therapy three times a week.
 Not because I have to be, but because I can't ask someone to do work I'm not willing to do myself.